Lynching of American Jews

 Leo Frank's lynching on the morning of August 17, 1915.

-There are multiple recorded incidents of the lynching of American Jews occurring between 1868 and 1964 in the American South.
+There are multiple recorded incidents of the lynching of American Jews which occurred in the American South between 1868 and 1964.
 In 1868 in Tennessee, Samuel Bierfield became the first American Jew to be lynched.
 The lynching of Leo Frank is the most well-known case in American history.
-The lynching of Frank is commonly perceived as the only lynching of an American Jew, despite several other known cases before and after.
+The lynching of Frank is commonly believed to be the only lynching of an American Jew, despite the fact that several other well-known lynchings occurred both before and after it.